My House Contains Asbestos: Now What?

 Designated a carcinogen in the 1970s and largely banned, asbestos can still be found in older homes.
 A little education can help you deal with its discovery and removal.

 Many older houses incorporate construction materials that contain asbestos.
 Usually its presence is uncovered during closing, when the house undergoes numerous inspections.
 Asbestos removal then becomes part of purchase negotiations.
 For home buyers who skip inspection to keep upfront costs low, asbestos discovery can be quite scary.
-After all, they’ve just learned that their beautiful slice of American history is contaminated.
+After all, they’ve just learned that their beautiful new home is contaminated.